 So is blogging.
 Blogging is a highly effective content marketing tool.
 In fact, research shows that small businesses with blogs generate 126% more lead growth than business without them.

 What’s more, blogs resonates with consumers.
-More than 75% of Internet users read blogs faithfully.
+Seventy-seven percent of internet users read blogs.
 They also follow their advice.
-More than 61% of U.S. online consumers , for example, made purchases after reading recommendations on a blog
+More than half of consumers, 56%, said they have made a purchase from a company after reading on of their blogs.

 Reasons Why Content Fails